How to use Adobe Audition: A beginner’s tutorial

 How to get the best Adobe Audition sound effects

 Adobe Audition comes with a bunch of sound effects for you to play with, but if you want to dig deeper, why not try Epidemic Sound?
-We’ve got more than 90,000 sound effects for you to use in your project.
+We’ve got more than 200,000 unique sound effects and variations for you to use in your project.
 Check out our catalog below.

 How do I export audio in Adobe Audition?